Nextiles/documentation/software/sdk-installation.md

 6. TIME_INTERVAL
     - is a time interval which decides if the data should be stored in a CSV and create a new CSV to accomodate the live data stream.
 It's an interval by which SDK breaks the CSVs

+7. Nextiles Parameters
+    Nextiles Parameters are the field types or features which a Nextiles Device can track.
+To make it easier for clients, we have made these specific definitions.
+And these are:
+    - NEXTILES_BATTERY
+    - NEXTILES_ACCELERATION
+    - NEXTILES_GYRATION
+    - NEXTILES_MAGNET
+    - NEXTILES_ANGULAR
+    - NEXTILES_ENVIRONMENT

+    This would be useful in step 5.
+Live Data Stream in [**Use NextilesSDK and it's features**](###Use-NextilesSDK-and-it's-features)

 ### Install Nextiles SDK via SPM (Swift package manager)